 This type of wallet is usually considered the safest.
 However, it should be noted that it is not for everyone.
 First of all, you need to keep it safe, like any other wallet, and that is especially true for HODLers or people who tend to store their funds and leave them be for a long period.

-It is also somewhat technical, which might be a problem for users that are less tech-savvy.
-The crypto industry is not the easiest one to get into even with your typical hot wallet that already looks much like PayPal.
+That means that you need to find a safe place for it, but also keep it from the elements, as you can’t afford the paper to get damaged.
+It is also somewhat technical, which might be a problem for less tech-savvy users.
+The crypto industry is not the easiest one to get into, even with your typical hot wallet, which already looks much like PayPal.
 Adding extra complications is likely not something that many would desire to do.

 Pros of paper wallets: